 OpenFOAM is a very large piece of software in a complex area of scientific application.
 Many thousands of people from industry, government laboratories, academic institutions, etc., download OpenFOAM and use it for free.
-With such a large user base, working potentially in safety-critical applications, the distribution of OpenFOAM is a major responsibility that the Foundation takes seriously.
+With such a large user base, working potentially in safety-critical applications, the management and distribution of OpenFOAM is a major responsibility.

 The OpenFOAM Foundation licenses, packages and distributes OpenFOAM, so has responsibility for the content of the software.
 In particular:

 - it manages the current development line of OpenFOAM, available to the general public under the name OpenFOAM-dev;